-A nearly 30-year veteran of the entertainment and media industry, Rich Battista is a proven Chief Executive Officer with significant experience operating, building and revitalizing large-scale multiplatform companies.
-Rich has reshaped, transformed and sold two multi-billion dollars publicly traded companies in Time Inc. and Gemstar-TV Guide.
-He has also founded startups, run early-stage Mandalay Sports Media and launched and built several highly valuable businesses during his long career inside Fox/News Corporation.
+A 30-year veteran of the entertainment and media industry, Rich Battista is a proven Chief Executive Officer with significant experience operating, building and revitalizing large-scale multi-platform companies.
+Rich has reshaped, transformed and sold two multi-billion dollar publicly traded companies in Time Inc. and Gemstar-TV Guide and built several highly valuable businesses during his long career inside Fox/News Corporation.

 Marlene began her career as a special education teacher.
 She taught children on the autism spectrum as well as children with learning disabilities.
 She went on to co-found and serve as co-CEO of Canter and Associates, now Laureate Education, Inc.